Wamzaa/HCIwebsite/content/posts/my-first-post.md

 date: 2021-01-12T22:24:37+01:00
 draft: false
 ---
 For my blog, I used Hugo.
-I chose Hugo because it was my first blog and everything about the setup was explain in the slides so it wasn't too hard to setup the blog.
+I've chosen Hugo because it was my first blog and everything about the setup was explained in the slides so it wasn't too hard to setup the blog.
 The theme that I used is named binario.

 I didn't encounter major obstacles since each steps of the setup was explained in the slides.
 The few problems I had are stupid mistakes with Git and mistakes